-Furthermore, investors can be entitled to specific tax or customs incentives in specific cases if the government approves the granting of incentives as per a submitted investment plan under the particular degree of government specifying the incentives.
-For instance, it is possible to submit for exemption from customs duties for five years of implementation of an investment plan.
+Furthermore, investors can be entitled to specific tax or customs incentives in specific cases if the government approves the granting of incentives per a submitted investment plan under the particular decree of government specifying the incentives.
+For example, investors might apply for a five-year exemption from customs duties during the implementation of their investment plan.

-Also, in the case of investment in the public service sectors, the investment plan can be of the Public Services Regulatory Commission's (PSRC) consideration in the context of determination of tariffs for public services; the permission for operation in this sector is not mandatorily linked to the investment plan.
+Furthermore, investments in public service sectors can be considered by the Public Services Regulatory Commission (PSRC) when determining tariffs for public services.
+However, obtaining an operational permit in these sectors is not contingent on the submission of an investment plan.

-In general, the stated cases concern benefits to and incentives for the investor, rather than a pre-approval process to protect the investment or for the investment to be qualified as a foreign investment.
+In general, the stated cases concern benefits to and incentives for the investor rather than a pre-approval process to protect the investment or for the investment to be qualified as a foreign investment.